RickZee/event-based-processing/README.md

 This is a simple Java app that will continuously stream data into the Kafka topic.

-Run `docker build -t event-based-processing/kafka-test-producer:latest .` to build the docker image.
+Run `docker build -t event-based-processing/kafka-test-producer:latest .` from the `kafka-test-producer` folder to build the docker image.
+Or just `docker-compose build` from the repo root.